ibm-cloud-docs/apps/ts_apps.md

 After you configure your app to communicate with an {{site.data.keyword.Bluemix_notm}} service, you deploy the app to {{site.data.keyword.Bluemix_notm}}.
 However, you can't use the app to access the {{site.data.keyword.Bluemix_notm}} service and receive an authorization error.
 {: tsSymptoms}

 The hardcoded credentials in the app might not be correct.
-Every time that the service is recreated, the credentials to access it change.
+Every time that the service is re-created, the credentials to access it change.
 {: tsCauses}

 Instead of hardcoding the credentials in your app, use connection parameters from the VCAP_SERVICES environment variable.
 The methods to use connection parameters from the VCAP_SERVICES environment variable vary depending on program languages.
 For example, for Node.js apps, you can use the following command: